FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 it's still impressive that using NumPyro you can fit a model like that within a few minutes on your laptop and the implementation is not even using batching that would speed it up even further.
 In one of my customer projects we used a way larger model on much more data and our workstation was still able to handle it smoothly.
-NumPyro really scales well beyond this little demonstration.
+NumPyro really scales well even beyond this little demonstration.

 ## Visualization